 Untreated GERD can result in a number of problems, such as:

-• The esophageal lining changes in Barrett’s esophagus, a precancerous condition that raises the risk of esophageal cancer.
+The cells that line the oesophagus also change in Barrett’s esophagus, a pre-cancerous condition that makes the patient more at risk of oesophageal cancer.

-• Breathing Issues: Breathing in stomach contents from a chronically refluxed stomach can cause breathing issues, including pneumonia or asthma.
+Trouble breathing: The inhalation of stomach contents from a chronically refluxed stomach can lead to trouble breathing, such as pneumonia or asthma.

 In summary